datatrail-jhu/01_chromebookintro/manuscript/07_chromebook_security.md

 2. They are easy for you to remember.
 3. They are not a commonly used password.

 One way to create relatively good passwords is to string together four or five random words.
 This approach was made popular by an xkcd cartoon.
 For example a password made with this approach would be "bikerainsmellblue".
-This passowrd has more than 10 characters, is easy for you to remember, and is unlikely to be used by a lot of other people.
+This password has more than 10 characters, is easy for you to remember, and is unlikely to be used by a lot of other people.
 Try to pick words that aren't related to each other.
 Then you only have to remember the four words to remember your password.

 ![xkcd suggested a good password combines four random words.](images/07_chromebook_security/07_chromebookintro_security-1.png)